 The PBT Initiative focuses on one toxic substance at a time through the development of a Chemical Action Plan.
 A Chemical Action Plan (CAP) is a comprehensive plan to identify, characterize and evaluate all uses and releases of a specific PBT, a group of PBTs or metals of concern.
 A CAP is a plan, not legislation or a rule.
 It recommends actions to protect human health and the environment.
 Some of the recommendations may lead to new legislation or rules.
 These would go through the normal legislative or rulemaking process.

-Ecology in collaboration with other agencies and experts representing various businesses, agricultural and advocacy sectors.
+The Department of Ecology completed a PCB CAP in 2015, in collaboration with other agencies and experts representing various businesses, agricultural and advocacy sectors.

 Partner Organizations: